AdamDanielHarris/repos/README.md

 - **Automatic Repository Creation**: Create GitHub repositories if they don't exist
 - **Smart Commit Messages**: Repository-specific or global commit message configuration
 - **User ID Mapping**: Automatic permission handling in Docker containers
+- **Set GitHub Description**: Quickly update your repository's GitHub description from the command line with `--set-description`.
+- **No Sync Option**: Use `--ns` or `--no-sync` to perform local operations only, without syncing to remotes.

 ## Installation